uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ### Exercise: Taking a quick look at the data

-a.
-What are the names of the columns?
+1. What are the names of the columns?
 Hint: try `names()`

-b.
-Display in the console the items in the column `Sepal.Lengths`
+2. Display in the console the items in the column `Sepal.Lengths`

-c.
-What is the mean of and standard deviation of `Sepal.Lengths`?
+3. What is the mean of and standard deviation of `Sepal.Lengths`?

-d.
-What is the median, interquartile range, min and max of `Sepal.Lengths?`
+4. What is the median, interquartile range, min and max of `Sepal.Lengths?`

-e.
-Can you do the same for all the other columns in `x`?
+5. Can you do the same for all the other columns in `x`?

 <a name="csv"></a>